 - Peer and Social Pressures Peer and social pressures to look or behave a certain way or do certain things cause stress by making the adolescent feel as though they have no choice and are trapped by social expectations, that they are having to change who they really are (or see others change), and/or that they are abnormal and somehow lesser if they don't give in to the pressures they are subject to.
 Often peer pressures deviate sharply from what parents recommend and/or demand, which results in extra tension from the disconnect between parental rules and teenage social rules.

-As you can tell, teens have quite a number of reasons to feel the angst they are so famous for, and that angst is often rooted in anxiety.
-This doesn't even include smaller reasons like difficulty in school, trouble meeting new people, high school fashion and "growing up," and so much more.
+Teens have quite a number of reasons to feel the angst they are so famous for, and that angst is often rooted in anxiety.
+This doesn't even include smaller reasons like difficulty in school, trouble meeting new people, college prep stressors, high school fashion and "growing up," and so much more.

 If you think that this anxiety has become enough of a problem, it may be worth seeking treatment.
 For that, take my free 7 minute anxiety test, where you can learn what it takes to control your anxiety today.